-The total infrastructure cost of the project to 30 June 2022 was \$93,078,144 of which \$81,226,417 was recouped from the South Australia State Government under project funding agreements.
-Refer note 3(j) for the Company's accounting policy in relation to the treatment of government grants to compensate for the cost of an asset.
-Note a:
+Note a: The original 2010 cost of the pipeline infrastructure was \$93,263,272 of which \$81,226,417 was recouped from the South Australia State Government under project funding agreements.
+The above structure reflects the Company's original and subsequent funding of infrastructure.